pingcap/docs-cn/dev/how-to/deploy/geographic-redundancy/overview.md

 ![Read Performance Optimized 3-DC Deployment](/media/deploy-3dc-optimize.png)

-## 3-DC in 2 cities Deployment Solution
+## 3-DC in 2 cities deployment solution

 This solution is similar to the previous 3-DC deployment solution and can be considered as an optimization based on the business scenario.
 The difference is that the distance between the 2 DCs within the same city is short and thus the latency is very low.
 In this case, we can dispatch the requests to the two DCs within the same city and configure the TiKV leader and PD leader to be in the 2 DCs in the same city.